MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/intro-maker-portal.md

 ## Choose an environment

-Whether you're creating an app, a flow, a data connection, or an entity in the Common Data Service for Apps, much of what you do in PowerApps is contained in a specific environment.
+Whether you're creating an app, a flow, a data connection, or an entity in the Common Data Service, much of what you do in PowerApps is contained in a specific environment.
 Environments create boundaries between different types of work; for example, an organization might have separate environments for different departments.
 Many organizations use environments to separate apps that are still being developed from those that are ready for widespread use.
 You might have access to multiple environments or only one and, if you have appropriate permissions, you might be able to create your own environments.

 To verify which environment you're in, find the environment switcher near the right side of the header.